What Does SOS Really Stand For?

 From there, SOS started to take the place of the CQD signal, which is believed to be one of the first distress signals accepted for radio use.

-There was some resistance in adopting and using only SOS, which was likely because many operators had gotten just grown accustomed to their already known signals.
+There was some resistance in adopting and using only SOS, which was likely because operators had just grown accustomed to using the signals they already knew.

 In 1912, when the Titanic set sail, the older distress signal CQD was still widely used even though sailors knew of the newer SOS signal.

-Things seemed to change rapidly after the Titanic, and SOS soon became the primary and universal emergency distress signal used worldwide.
+Things seemed to change rapidly after the Titanic incident, and SOS soon became the universal emergency distress signal used worldwide.

 SOS can be sent in any way Morse code can—for example, light signals, sound signals, and even blinking.
 It can also be used and recognized visually by spelling out the actual letters for people to see.